By Steve Gurney, Founder, Positive Aging Community

-This is the first in a four-part series of blog posts about helping older adults move to a new home.
-Moving can be stressful, especially for seniors, so the sooner you develop a plan, the smoother the process will go.
+Moving can be stressful, especially for older adults, so the sooner you develop a plan, the smoother the process will go.
 Now is a good time to start conversations with the seniors in your life about their relocation needs and desires – and what the budget may be for these relocation needs.

 To help you get started, this post summarizes the moving options available to older adults.
 When it’s time to relocate, most seniors do one of the following:

 A study from the PEW Research center found that multigenerational households are on the rise.
 And not simply due to children moving back into their parents’ home.
 Although it is common for seniors to live alone in the United States, an increasing percentage of older adults are moving in with their children or relatives.
 The trend in “shared living” is likely to continue as many adult children take on caregiving duties for senior parents.

 However, inviting a parent to live with you can be difficult.
 Before you commit, you should establish what it means to live together and how it will affect the household when she moves in.
 This AARP post, “Considering Moving Your Loved One into Your Home?” is a great resource, with a step-by-step process and key questions to ask before making the move.

 When seniors move to a smaller home, the decision is often financially driven.
 If they own a home, equity in the property is often a source of stable retirement income and safety net.
 For these reasons, most seniors who own homes rarely move unless external reasons cause them to relocate, according to a report from the Center for Retirement Research.
 The report found that seniors often age-in-place unless they face a financial shock.
 In such a case, they might sell their home to generate immediate cash.
 Then, older adults may purchase a smaller home or move into a rental unit.